 The Office of Hamline Public Safety is open 24 hours a day to serve the campus community.
-The office is located in Sorin Hall near the bookstore and is staffed by 16 full time professional staff supported by student dispatchers and officers.
-The Hamline Public Safety leadership team is comprised of the Director, Assistant Director and Operations Lieutenant.
+The office is located in Sorin Hall near the bookstore and is staffed by 11 full time professional staff supported by student dispatchers and officers, and a leadership team comprised of the Director, Associate Director and Assistant Director of Operations.